Rolls-Royce Gem

 The Rolls-Royce Gem is a turboshaft engine developed specifically for the Westland Lynx helicopter in the 1970s.
-The design started off at de Havilland (hence the name starting with "G") and was passed to Bristol Siddeley as the BS.360.
-When Rolls-Royce bought out the latter in 1966, it became the RS.360.
+The design started off at de Havilland Engine division (hence the name starting with "G") and passed to Bristol Siddeley as the BS.360.
+Rolls-Royce bought out Bristol Siddeley in 1966 and after it dropped the Bristol Siddeley identity the engine became the RS.360.

 Design and development

 The Gem's three-shaft engine configuration is rather unusual for turboshaft/turboprop engines.
 Basic arrangement is a four-stage axial LP (Low Pressure) compressor, driven by a single stage LP turbine, supercharging a centrifugal HP (High Pressure) compressor, driven by a single stage HP turbine.
-Power is delivered to the load via a third shaft, connected to a two-stage free (power) turbine.
+Power from a two-stage free (power) turbine is delivered to the load via a third shaft.
 A reverse flow combustor is featured.

 The Gem 42 develops 1000 shp at Take-off, Sea Level Static, ISA, but the Maximum Contingency Rating (MCR) is 1120 shp.

 Until recently all versions of the Lynx have been Gem powered.
-However, now that Rolls-Royce own Allison, they have been marketing the more modern LHTEC T800, developed jointly with Honeywell.
+However, now that Rolls-Royce owns Allison, it has been marketing the more modern LHTEC T800, developed jointly with Honeywell.